 With its location at the foot of the famous Matterhorn mountain, Zermatt looks like somewhere straight out of the pages of a fairytale book.
 For decades it was a stomping ground of the rich and famous as a glitzy ski resort as well as attracting daredevils to scale the heights of the Matterhorn.
 Regardless of the season, arriving by train still retains all the glamour of those early days of rail travel as you crane to see this enigmatic peak rising above the town’s chalets and pine trees.

-A common misconception for some visitors is that Geneva is the Swiss capital.
+A common misconception for some visitors is that Geneva is the Swiss capital (it is actually Bern).
 It’s an easy mistake to make, especially as you stroll the city’s regal, cosmopolitan streets.
 Sitting at the head of majestic Lac Léman – Europe’s largest Alpine lake – Switzerland’s second largest city is a major headquarters of some of the world’s largest and most important organisations (including the UN).
 Appearances can be deceptive, and beyond the pomp of diamond merchants, high-end hotels and international banks lies a gritty city just waiting to be explored.